 Marijuana Compliance in Arizona

 There should be records consisting of marijuana transfer information, such as where the dispensary gets its product and how much went into inventory.
-Inventory should be upkept at minimum each morning, taking into account transfers, sales, disposals, harvests, etc.
+Inventory should be kept at a minimum each morning, taking into account transfers, sales, disposals, harvests, etc.

 Patients should be sufficiently tracked in accordance with the Arizona Medical Marijuana Program Code.